(Translate this site)

 "Sounds great to me!
 And I'm Jerry.
 Jerry Staute."

 I retrieved some alcohol from my trunk and fed it to Shadow's tank while Tom waited for me.
 Shadow was so stove up though I had to use a smidgen of starter fluid too to actually get him running again.
-Damn watered-down gas.
-It'd almost gotten me killed!
+Damn watered-down gas; it'd almost gotten me killed!

 Tom thought it funny though.
 Considering all else which had transpired that day.